This Day In Writing History

 "I am a man-pen.
 I feel through the pen, because of the pen." - Gustave Flaubert

-Today's video features a reading from Gustave Flaubert's classic novel, Madame Bovary.
+Today's video features a complete reading of Gustave Flaubert's classic novel, Madame Bovary.
 Enjoy!